OWASP/owasp-mastg/Document/0x05b-Basic-Security_Testing.md

 - res: directory containing resources that haven't been compiled into resources.arsc
 - resources.arsc: file containing precompiled resources, such as XML files for the layout

-As unzipping with the standard `unzip` utility leaves some files such as the `AndroidManifest.xml` unreadable, you better unpack the APK using [apktool](0x08-Testing-Tools.md#apktool).
+As unzipping with the standard `unzip` utility leaves some files such as the `AndroidManifest.xml` unreadable, it's better to unpack the APK using [apktool](0x08-Testing-Tools.md#apktool).

 ```bash
 $ ls -alh